HelloOO7/BounceTales/README.md

 - A port to another platform - although it does include a Jademula-based Windows compatibility layer.
 - A series of tubes.

+# Dumping game data

+**Read this before building the game!**

+As is the tradition with decompilations, you'll need a copy of Bounce Tales in order for projects to compile and run properly.
+Even though the game is free and Rovio probably doesn't care about its copyright anymore, it's more streamlined than distributing them through version control and shouldn't be a problem for most users as Bounce Tales is still widely available for download.

+Most of the dumping process is already prepared for you, so all you'll need to provide is a JAR of Bounce Tales.
+Once you've got that ready, do the following:

+1. Open the `BounceTools` project in NetBeans.
+2. Run the `BounceComposer` run configuration.
+3. Either drag and drop your BounceTales JAR onto the window or click the prompt to select it manually (the latter will only work on JDK 1.8 or if you have a JavaFX distribution linked).
+4. Wait until the decomposing process finishes.
+If everything went properly, you should have a folder with editable resources in the `BounceTools/res_decomposed` folder.
+Now hit the `Compose resources!` button to generate the build-ready resource folder.
+5. You're all done!
+Just remember to re-run Composer and rebuild all resources every time you want to commit their edits.

 # Build instructions

 Bounce Tales can be run either as a MIDlet on a Nokia J2ME device, or through Jademula as a Windows application.